trinker/termco/README.md

 --------------------

 The `classify` function enables the researcher to apply *n* tags to each text element.
-Depending on the text and the regular expression list's ability, multiple tags may be applied to a text.
+Depending on the text and the regular expression list’s ability, multiple tags may be applied to a text.
 The `n` argument allows the maximum number of tags to be set though the function does not guarantee this many (or any) tags will be assigned.